danielbradley/IxCompiler/documentation/006/README.md

 *   multiple implementation of interfaces
 *   dynamic dispatch similar to Java

-Philosophically, Ix can be considered an evolution of Strustup's original C with Classes concept as the language will not include any features that cannot be implemented in C.
+Philosophically, Ix can be considered an evolution of Stroustrup's original C with Classes concept as the language will not include any features that cannot be implemented in C.
 However, the language itself is heavily influenced by C++ and Java.